SunEternal/Targeted-attacks-on-malicious-traffic-detection/README.md

 # Targeted-attacks-on-malicious-traffic-detection
 ## Introduction:
-A targeted attacks method on malicious traffic detection.
+This is a project about a targeted attacks method for malicious traffic detection.

-This work has been submitted to ICASSP.
+This work has been submitted to **ICASSP2024**.

-We submitted part of the code, and the full code will be published after admission.
+We submitted part of the project, and the full project will be published after admission.

 ## Abstract:
 Leveraging deep learning to detect malicious network traffic is a crucial technology in network management and network security.
 However, deep learning security has raised concerns among scholars.